Richard Mays

-Richard Leon Mays Sr. (born August 5, 1943) an American retired politician, judge, lawyer, and businessman from the U.S. state of Arkansas.
+Richard Leon Mays Sr. (born August 5, 1943) is an American retired politician, judge, lawyer, and businessman from the U.S. state of Arkansas.
 Elected to the Arkansas House of Representatives in 1972, he was one of the first three African Americans to serve in the Arkansas General Assembly since the Reconstruction era.
 Governor Bill Clinton appointed Mays to the Arkansas Supreme Court in 1980.

 Early life and education

 Mays was born on August 5, 1943, in Little Rock, Arkansas, the younger son of Barnett George Mays and Dorothy Mae (Greenlee) Mays.
 His father owned and operated a restaurant and liquor store in North Little Rock.
 Richard Mays graduated from Horace Mann High School in 1961 and received his bachelor's degree from Howard University in 1965.
 He received his law degree in 1968 from the University of Arkansas School of Law, from which he was the first African American to graduate in over a decade.

 After graduation, Mays worked as a U.S. Justice Department trial attorney before returning to Little Rock a year later as a deputy prosecutor.
 He was the first African American prosecutor for the 6th Circuit Court in Pulaski County and perhaps the first Black prosecutor in Arkansas history.
 In 1971, he entered private practice with Walker, Kaplan, and Lavey, the first racially integrated law firm in Arkansas.